Matt Carroll (basketball): Charlotte Bobcats

 Carroll signed with the expansion Charlotte Bobcats on February 23, 2005 and appeared in 25 games and averaged 9.0 points and 2.4 rebounds in 17.2 minutes.
 In his first season with the Bobcats, Carroll reached double-figure scoring 12 times and scored a career-high 22 points at Washington on April 17.
 He also posted six consecutive games with 10-plus points from April 5–16.

 Carroll became a free agent in the summer of 2005 and was re-signed by the Bobcats.
 He played in all but four of the Bobcats games in 2005–06, averaging 7.6 pts and two rebounds in 16 minutes per game.
 The team picked up his option for the 2006–07 season.
 Carroll gained some media attention after completing five four-point plays during the regular season.
 The record for four-point plays in one NBA season stands at six, and belongs to Mitch Richmond.

 In 2006–07, Carroll had his best NBA season by far, averaging 12.1 ppg, 2.9 rpg, and 1.3 apg.
 He also led the Bobcats in free throw percentage, shooting .904 from the line, as well as three-point percentage, shooting .416 from beyond the arc.

 On July 17, 2007, Matt Carroll re-signed with the Bobcats.
 Bobcats executive vice president of basketball operations Bernie Bickerstaff had the following comments: "Matt was one of our off-season priorities and we are glad to have him back. [...]
 He has proven to be the consummate professional on and off the court, and his production has continued to increase since he joined us from the D-League over two years ago."

 Dallas Mavericks

 On January 16, 2009, Carroll was traded to the Dallas Mavericks along with Ryan Hollins in exchange for DeSagana Diop.

 Second stint with the Bobcats

 On July 13, 2010, Carroll was traded back to the Charlotte Bobcats along with Erick Dampier and Eduardo Nájera in exchange for Tyson Chandler and Alexis Ajinça.

 New Orleans Hornets

 On November 13, 2012, Carroll was traded by the Bobcats to the New Orleans Hornets in exchange for Hakim Warrick.
-He was waived by the Hornets on November 20, 2012.
+He was waived by the Hornets on November 20, 2012 before ever playing a game for them.

+Carroll only played one game during the 2012 - 2013 season and that game ended up being the final one of his NBA career.
+That game took place on November 3, 2012 where the Bobcats suffered a 25-point loss to Carroll's former team, the Dallas Mavericks (99 - 124).
+In his final game, Carroll played for nearly six minutes, substituting at the very end of the fourth quarter for Ramon Sessions and only recorded 1 assist and 1 foul as a statistic.